VanAndelInstitute/lambdaR/README.md

 export LDFLAGS="-I/opt/lib"
 ```

-Make sure you start a new bash session before continuing, so that these environment variables are loaded.
+Make sure you start a new bash session before continuing, so that these environment variables are picked up.

 Finally, run `aws configure` to enter your AWS credentials so that you can push lambda layers up to AWS below.
 Note that the credentials you provide must be for an [IAM user](https://console.aws.amazon.com/iam/home#/users) that has the AWSLambdaFullAccess permissions (you can actually be more granular than that, the key permission is lambda:PublishLayerVersion) and also IAMFullAccess to create roles and permissions for your Lambda functions (again, you can be more granular if you wish).
-You create a user and retrieve the user secret and key from the web console.
+You can create such a user and retrieve the user secret and key from the web console.

 ## Building The Dependencies